aej/small/microservice-frontend/README.md

 * Some editors like Vim and IntelliJ have a “safe write” feature that currently breaks the watcher.
 You will need to disable it.
 Follow the instructions in [“Adjusting Your Text Editor”](https://webpack.js.org/guides/development/#adjusting-your-text-editor).
 * If your project path contains parentheses, try moving the project to a path without them.
 This is caused by a [Webpack watcher bug](https://github.com/webpack/watchpack/issues/42).
 * On Linux and macOS, you might need to [tweak system settings](https://webpack.github.io/docs/troubleshooting.html#not-enough-watchers) to allow more watchers.
-* If the project runs inside a virtual machine such as (a Vagrant provisioned) VirtualBox, create an `.env` file in your project directory if it doesn’t exist, and add `CHOKIDAR_USEPOLLING=true` to it.
+* If the project runs inside a virtual machine such as (a Vagrant provisioned) VirtualBox, create an `posts.env` file in your project directory if it doesn’t exist, and add `CHOKIDAR_USEPOLLING=true` to it.
 This ensures that the next time you run `npm start`, the watcher uses the polling mode, as necessary inside a VM.

 If none of these solutions help please leave a comment [in this thread](https://github.com/facebookincubator/create-react-app/issues/659).